ramonskie/codex/openstack.md

           RX bytes:9339 (9.3 KB)  TX bytes:10114 (10.1 KB)
 ```

+#### DevStack on a Virtual Machine
+  You can also run Devstack on a Virtual Machine.
+For example, we have lab workstation running Windows 10.
+Allocating 16GB or more of ram and a sizeable virtual disk to an instance of one of the supported plantforms (Ubuntu, Centos, etc..) dev stack will run quite happily with the bonus that it's easy to back up and move your entire lab environment.

 #### DevStack Setup
 To actually get DevStack running, we will need to pull the repository. *Note that you will need a user with sudo priviledges for the process to work.*